lakshya-05/Weather-App/README.md

 ### Security:
 The API key is stored as an environment variable, which is a more secure practice than embedding it directly in the code.

-### Libraries Used:
+### Modules Used:
-requests: For making HTTP requests to the API.
+- requests: For making HTTP requests to the API.
-os: For accessing environment variables.
+- os: For accessing environment variables.
+- tkinter: For GUI.

 ### Units:
 The temperature is displayed in Fahrenheit.